stelijahsoftware/marelias-notepad/README.md

 X - search and replace (inside a file): make it possible to replace all occurrences (already exists) + case insensitive

 ### Changelog from Markor:
+X - Fix theme when system dark mode is enabled (some window colours are correct).
 X - show total notes count (including folders) on main screen X - Add git integration info (add how to note in 'about' screen) X - [m] 10. add % -- comments